-This MP for Bull Shoals Lake will continue to provide for and enhance recreational opportunities for the public, improve the environmental quality and sustain the management philosophy in place.
+This MP for Bull Shoals Lake will continue to provide for and enhance recreational opportunities for the public, improve the environmental quality and create a management philosophy more conducive to existing staffing levels at the Bull Shoals Project.

 b.
 Land Classifications